Jarrod Pughsley: Kansas City Chiefs

 Pughsley was signed to the Kansas City Chiefs' practice squad on October 21, 2014.
 He was released by the Chiefs on November 5, signed to the team's practice squad on November 10, released on November 15, signed to the practice squad on November 19, released on November 26, signed to the practice squad on November 29, released on December 6, signed to the practice squad on December 13, released on December 20 and signed to the practice squad on December 26.
 Pughsley signed a reserve/future contract with the Chiefs on December 30, 2014.

 Pughsley was released by the Chiefs on September 5, 2015, and signed to the team's practice squad on September 8, 2015.
 He was promoted to the active roster on December 8.
 He played in two regular season games for the Chiefs during the 2015 season.
 He also played in the Chiefs' Divisional round playoff game against the New England Patriots on January 16, 2016.

 Pughsley was released by the Chiefs on September 3, 2016.
 He was signed to the team's practice squad on September 4, 2016.
 He was released by the Chiefs on November 8, 2016.

 Baltimore Ravens

 On November 15, 2016, Pughsley was signed to the Baltimore Ravens' practice squad.
 He signed a reserve/future contract with the Ravens on January 2, 2017.
 He was waived during final roster cutdowns on September 1, 2017.

+Coaching career

+Pughsley has spent time as a high school football coach.
+He has also spent time instructing youth football camps.
+He founded "Jarrod Pughsley's Offensive Line Academy" in 2022.

 Personal life

 Pughsley's nickname is "Pugs".
 While at the University of Akron, he was a member of the school's Student Athlete Advisory Council executive board.
-He has also spent time instructing youth football camps.